blodt/ext.entry_reedirect.ee_addon/README.markdown

 In all cases the author will see a "success" message for their new entry or update, along with the entry's title and an "Edit this entry" link.
 This success message can optionally disappear after a specified length of time.

 The Extension Settings screen offers optional one-click setting of all of your weblogs to the same option for both new entries and updated entries.
-(This feature requires that jQuery for the Control Panel be installed.)

 Entries submitted via SAEFs will be be unaffected by this extension.

-Entry REEdirect has been tested on ExpressionEngine 1.6.8.
+Entry REEdirect requires jQuery for the Control Panel (loading jQuery 1.3 or newer), and has been tested with ExpressionEngine 1.6.8.